Symbyos/payment-gateway-challenge-dotnet/README.md

 ### Test

-The tests in PaymentsControllerTests.cs involving contacting the Bank Simulator expects the server to be started.
+The tests in PaymentsControllerTests.cs are using a mocked HttpClientFactory to simulate responses from the bank API.